Magnetic North runs a comprehensive Artist and Project Development programme

 - ARTIST ATTACHMENT sustained development for mid-career artists.
 A major new paid development opportunity for Scottish-based artists with a significant track record from any art form.

 - ROUGH MIX creative lab.
 A two week multi-art form practical opportunity for artists to try out new ideas and new ways of working.
 It brings together a small group of practitioners from different disciplines and gives them time to start developing new projects in a supportive and collaborative atmosphere.
 Rough Mix is open to both established and emergent artists and selection is through an open call process.
-The next Rough Mix will take place in January 2020.
-More information will be announced later this year.
+The next Rough Mix will take place in January 2020: find out how to apply here - deadline is 23rd September.

 - 2018 NEW ZEALAND PLAYWRIGHT RESIDENCY.
 An opportunity for a playwright based in Scotland to spend three months as writer-in-residence with a New Zealand theatre company.
 Now closed to applications - more information here.

 - RE-MIX project development.
 We develop projects to production through a process of commissioning and development.
 Projects may arise from partnerships that begin at Rough Mix, from invitations to artists we admire, or from interesting ideas that are brought to us.

 - NETWORK ongoing support.
 Once you have taken part in our artist development programme, you become part of a network of over 80 artists and performers who have already participated.
 We continue to offer informal and formal support and advice to participants.
 We plan to nourish this network in the future through twice-yearly catch-ups - refresher days for talking, sharing and socialising.

 - PRODUCING SUPPORT We are currently working with a number of Rough Mix artists to help them produce work.
 We can:

 - provide creative or logistical advice and support,

 - manage productions.